Objectiphy

 $recordsAffected = $repository->saveEntity($person);

 By default, Objectiphy keeps track of changes to the entity and only saves the things that have changed.
 If it cannot determine whether a field has changed (eg. if the cache is cleared, or you load and populate the entity outside of Objectiphy), it will save it.
-If you set the DISABLE_ENTITY_CACHE config option to true, this tracking will be disabled - meaning all properties will be saved.
+If you set the DISABLE_ENTITY_CACHE to true, this tracking will be disabled - meaning all properties will be saved.

 If your entity has child objects, they will usually be saved when the parent entity is saved.
-If you don't want that to happen, you can either change the default behaviour via the SAVE_CHILDREN_BY_DEFAULT config option, or pass false to the second argument when calling the saveEntity method (this can provide performance improvements, as there will be no need to check whether any child objects need updating):
+If you don't want that to happen, you can either change the default behaviour via the SAVE_CHILDREN_BY_DEFAULT , or pass false to the second argument when calling the saveEntity method (this can provide performance improvements, as there will be no need to check whether any child objects need updating):

 $person = $repository->find(123);